kornha/parliament/README.md

 ## Socials
 - **Discord**: Parliament currently supports an official [Discord server](https://discord.gg/HhdBKsK9Pq).
-- **X**: [Alex K](https://x.com/parliament_alex) the creator of Parliament recently began using X in order to publicize and support Parliament.
-However this account is not officially recognized by Parliament as it may be used for personal purposes, or purposes that do not comply to Parliament's strictly apolitical stance.
-- **Reddit**: [Parliament](https://www.reddit.com/user/cry_more_loser/) is the Reddit account that is used to support and publicize Parliament.
-It however is not the official Reddit of Parliament and does not claim to be such.
-- **IG, Tiktok and Others**: No current accounts, but these will be created in the near future.
+- **X, Reddit, IG, Tiktok and Others**: No current accounts, but these will be created in the near future.

 # Development